CompOmics/compomics.github.io/colims/_posts/2017-10-06-modulesconfiguration.md

 The client module contains the graphical user interface (GUI).
 A user can run it on his local machine to

   * manage metadata of projects, experiments, samples, runs, users, instruments, materials, protocols...
-  * send analytical run storage tasks to the storage queueing module
+  * send analytical runs storage tasks to the storage queuing module
-  * monitor the storage queueing module
+  * monitor the storage queuing module

 Multiple clients can be active simultaneously.